 DEVELOPMENT AND FUNCTION OF THE LARYNGEAL MUCOSA: The larynx is a tube-shaped organ that connects the pharynx with the trachea.
 The larynx is part of the respiratory tract and involved in talking and swallowing.
 The vocal cords, located within the larynx, participate in the production of sound (this is why the larynx is colloquially called the “voice box”).
 The mucosa of the larynx and vocal cords consists of squamous epithelium, originates from the ectoderm and is therefore controlled from the cerebral cortex.

-BIOLOGICAL CONFLICT: The biological conflict linked to the mucosa of the larynx and vocal cords is a female scare-fright conflict or a male territorial fear conflict, depending on a person’s gender, laterality, and hormone status.
+BIOLOGICAL CONFLICT: The biological conflict linked to the mucosa of the larynx and vocal cords is a female scare-fright conflict or a male territorial fear conflict, depending on a person’s gender, laterality, and hormone status (see also Flying Constellation).
 A scare-fright conflict is the female response to unforeseen danger while a territorial fear conflict is the male response to a territorial threat.
 The conflict can be triggered by any frightening experience.

 HEALING PHASE: During the first part of the healing phase (PCL-A)the tissue loss is replenished through cell proliferation.
-In conventional medicine, the cell increase is diagnosed as a larynx cancer or “throat cancer”.
-Based on the knowledge of GNM, the new cells cannot be regarded as “cancer cells” since the cell increase is in reality a replenishing process.
+In conventional medicine, the cell increase is diagnosed as a laryngeal cancer or “throat cancer”.
+Based on the knowledge of GNM, the new cells cannot be regarded as “cancer cells” since the cell increase is, in reality, a replenishing process.

 Healing symptoms are pain due to the swelling caused by the edema (fluid accumulation), difficulties swallowing, coughing, and a hoarse voice or even a complete loss of voice since the vocal cords are affected as well.
 Depending on the intensity of the conflict, the symptoms range from mild to severe.
 With an inflammation the condition is called laryngitis, typically accompanied by fever.